olilarkin/awesome-musicdsp/README.md

 - [csound](https://github.com/csound/csound) - CSound has seen a renaisannce of late and can be used as an embedable DSP library
 - [vcvrack](https://github.com/VCVRack/Rack) - Wow... i was seriously impressed when VCVRack was released earlier this year.
 Whilst the other items in this list have been around a while and have somewhat arcane code-bases, this is pretty new and the API is very clean and simple.
 I think making a VCVRack module it is a great way to get into audio programming.
 - [mutable instruments](https://github.com/pichenettes/eurorack) - Olivier's Gillet's work is very inspiring.
 Although written for microcontrollers, there is so much to learn from here.
 And it's [ported to VCVRack](https://github.com/VCVRack/AudibleInstruments/tree/master/src) so you can try it on the desktop.

+## Getting physical
+Most of the audio programming that I do has to do with plug-ins, but I found a couple of hardware platforms that I really like developing for (mainly because writing code for these devices is not so different to making a plug-in).

+- [the owl pedal/module](https://hoxtonowl.com/) - This is a programmable stomp box and eurorack module that I've been working with since the kick starter campaign to launch it.
+It's a really nice little unit, which you can program in C++, FAUST, Pd or with Max gen~.
+I find the limited interface with 4 controls makes me think quite carefully about what's important about my DSP algorithm.
+You can find some patches I made for it (using a mixture of c++ and FAUST) in the [user library](https://www.rebeltech.org/patch-library/patches/authors), and the original code [here](https://github.com/olilarkin/OL-OWLPatches).
+- [bela](https://bela.io/) - Bela is a wonderful little SoC + Audio Interface which is pretty revolutionary, allowing super low latency audio and sensor I/O all clocked together, in a tiny package.
+I wrote the FAUST support class for bela.
+You can also program it with C++ or libpd, and even supercollider.

 ## Places
 Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of geeky stuff...